Winchester: Primary schools

 Winchester has a variety of Church of England primary schools, including both state and private provision schools.
 St Peters Catholic Primary School had the highest SATS results, after achieving a perfect score of 300 in 2011.

 Secondary schools

-There are four state comprehensive secondary schools in Winchester; the Henry Beaufort School, King's School, and The Westgate School are all situated in the city.
-A fourth state school, the Osborne School, a community special school is also located in Winchester.
+There are three state comprehensive secondary schools in Winchester; the Henry Beaufort School, King's School, and The Westgate School.

+Special schools

+Shepherds Down Special School is a state funded special school for pupils aged 4 to 11, located just outside of the city in Compton.

+Osborne School is a maintained special school for pupils with learning disabilities aged 11-19.